-Louise grew up in Paris, France, where she pursued a double bachelor’s degree in French Law and Common Law and a master’s in Comparative Business Law at the Université Paris Nanterre.
-She also earned a Master of Laws from the Benjamin N. Cardozo School of Law (NY) with a concentration in Fashion, Art, Media and Entertainment Law and where she participated in the Art Law Field Clinic.
-Louise is admitted to practice in New York, she lives in Brooklyn with her plants and enjoys rollerblading in her spare time.
+A French native, Louise has a double Bachelor’s in French Law and Common Law and a Master’s in Comparative Business Law from the Université Paris Nanterre and received an LL.M from the Benjamin N. Cardozo School of Law (NY) with a concentration in Fashion, Art, Media and Entertainment Law.
+Louise is admitted to practice in New York and she lives in Brooklyn with her plants.